Stadium Home Park

 Down the years, Argyle have won countless trophies and currently hold the record for the amount of championship wins in the third tier of English football.
 FA Cup semi-finalists in the 1983-1984 season, they nearly emulated that feat just over 20 years later as he managed to get to the quarter-finals of the FA Cup during the 2006-2007 season.

-Having played in the First Division in the early 2000s, Argyle then suddenly hit barren spell and with two relegations and financial difficulty hitting the West Country club, they now find themselves in the lower depths of the Football League attempting to maintain their League status.
-It's now the job for fledgling manager Derek Adams to lead Argyle back up to League One.
+Having played in the First Division in the early 2000s, Argyle then suddenly hit barren spell and with two relegations and financial difficulty hitting the West Country club, they now find themselves back in League One with Adams.

-Plymouth Argyle have reaped 5 wins in the last 10 games, beating Newport County, Crawley Town, Doncaster Rovers, Morecambe and Mansfield Town.
-3 draws against Colchester United, Portsmouth and Wycombe Wanderers and defeats to Accrington Stanley and Blackpool has seen them score 14 at an average of 1.4 goals per game while shipping 8.
+Plymouth Argyle have reaped 5 wins in the last 10 games, beating Crewe Alexandra, Newport County, Crawley Town, Doncaster Rovers and Morecambe.
+4 draws against Grimsby Town, Colchester United, Portsmouth and Wycombe Wanderers and defeats to Accrington Stanley has seen them score 15 at an average of 1.5 goals per game while shipping 7.